Journal of Polymorphous Perversity

 Journal of Polymorphous Perversity is a satirical magazine about psychology, established and published by American psychologist Glenn Ellenbogen.
 Between 1984 and 2003, a total of 40 issues were published, with articles written by professionals and lay people.
-Ellenbogen authors some of the articles, either under his name or under the pseudonyms Ernst von Krankman (German for 'seriously from a sick person') and William Goodenough.

 There are four published collections of articles: Oral Sadism and the Vegetarian Personality (1987), The Primal Whimper (1989), Freudulent Encounters (1992), and More Oral Sadism And The Vegetarian Personality (1996).